codeboten/opentelemetry-specification/specification/api-correlationcontext.md

 `Context` the context from which to remove all correlations.

-### GetCorrelationPropagator

-To deserialize the previous labels set by prior processes, and to serialize the current total set of labels and send them to the next process, the Correlations API provides a function which returns a Correlation-specific implementation of the `HTTPExtract` and `HTTPInject` functions found in the Propagation API.

 ### Limits

 Combined size of all entries should not exceed 8192 bytes before encoding.